TheButlah/vscode-reorder-python-imports/README.md

 imports.
 When vscode is configured to organize imports on save, both `isort` and `reorder-python-imports` are run.
 To work around this, see the [reordering on save](#reordering-on-save) section.

-## Release Notes

-### v0.1.0

-Added support and documentation for reordering on save.
-First feature-complete release.

-### v0.0.1

-Initial version with minimal required features - provided context menu and command through which the code action can be run.

 ## Releasing a new version

 Use `npm version` with either `major`, `minor` or `patch` to both bump the